JetBrains/jetbrains_guide/sites/intellij-guide/contents/tutorials/marco-codes-hibernate-jpa/project-dependencies-mapping-annotations-session-factor/index.md

 ## Hibernate Basics

-* What Project Dependencies you need for Hibernate to work
+* What Project Dependencies you need for Hibernate to work.
-* How to use Hibernate's Mapping Annotations
+* How to use Hibernate's Mapping Annotations.
-* First Steps with Hibernate's SessionFactory
+* First Steps with Hibernate's SessionFactory.